Gabriel Moreno Player Props: Diamondbacks vs. Nationals

 Gabriel Moreno At The Plate

-- Moreno has seven doubles, two home runs and 10 walks while hitting .282.
+- Moreno is batting .288 with seven doubles, two home runs and 11 walks.

-- He has hit a home run in two of 47 games played this season, and in 1.2% of his plate appearances.
+- In 48 games played this season, he has homered in just two of them.

-- In 34.0% of his games this season, Moreno has had at least one RBI.
-He's picked up more than one in 6.4% and driven in three or more of his team's runs in two contests.
+- In 17 games this year (35.4%), Moreno has picked up an RBI, and in four of those games (8.3%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored at least once nine times this season (19.1%), including one multi-run game.
+- He has scored at least once 10 times this season (20.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.